 - Lymphadenopathy (especially Level II/III)

 - Referred otalgia (the glossopharyngeal nerve has a tympanic branch)

 Carefully take a history and examine the patient.

-Patients with pain predominantly on one side, trismus (reduced mouth opening) and a hot-potato voice may have a quinsy.
+Patients with pain predominantly on one side, trismus (reduced mouth opening) and a hot-potato voice may have a peritonsillar abscess.

-A swollen tonsil is NOT a quinsy (peritonsillar abscess).
-See quinsy for clarification on the clinical features of peritonsillar abscess.
+A swollen tonsil is NOT a peritonsillar abscess (quinsy).
+Clarification on the clinical features of peritonsillar abscess can be found here.

 Immediate and overnight management